-It’s been hard to not be able to get any type of closure on what happened back then and why it has essentially left me unemployed for the past decade–a full ten years before normal retirement age.
-The financial loss alone over these past ten years has been staggering, but even more than that, it affected my lifestyle and it touched every area of my life.
+It’s been hard to not be able to get any type of closure on what happened back then, and why it has essentially left me unemployed for the past decade–a full ten years before my normal retirement age.
+The financial loss alone over these past ten years has been staggering, but even more than that, it affected my lifestyle, and it touched every area of my life.

 The major corporation that owned the institute (a college) where I was employed ten years ago (they owned over 100 for-profit colleges and universities nationwide) filed for Chapter 7 bankruptcy on July 2, 2018 (source here), after several years involving some major lawsuits (click here for just one example from a 2015 lawsuit resulting in a $95.5 million dollar settlement), huge financial losses, and several rounds of layoffs over a five-year period of time starting in 2012 (click here for an example of layoffs in 2016).

 Due to the circumstances surrounding that job loss, three months after I was fired I found some physical evidence on my laptop of what had been going on behind my back while I worked there, and I sent that evidence along with a four-page letter to my lawyer who I met with a few days after I was fired in order to have her review the separation agreement I had received.
 The evidence I found and sent to her six months later was rock solid, yet I never heard back from her.
 I did receive a certified notice from the Post Office that my letter had been received in her office.
 From my one meeting with her for an hour regarding my separation agreement six months earlier, she didn’t strike me as the kind of person who would not at least acknowledge receipt of my letter especially in light of the information I provided in that letter.